 Honeybee Gardens polish is another water-based nail polish that is vegan-friendly, certified cruelty-free by PETA, non-GMO, paraben-free, gluten-free, and free from: formaldehyde, toluene, dibutyl phthalate (DBP), xylene, camphor, benzophenone-1, and FD&C colors, as well as nitrocellulose resin, animal ingredients, and triphenyl phosphate.
 This makes it one of the least toxic nail polishes around and my top pick for Leaf Score.
 It’s also well rated by the Environmental Working Group, has rave reviews online, and is made in Pennsylvania, USA.

-- Polish is easily removable with rubbing alcohol (no need for nail polish remover)
+Highlights: One of the least toxic nail polishes around.
+Vegan-friendly and certified cruelty-free by PETA.
+Polish is easily removable with rubbing alcohol (no need for nail polish remover).

 |Country of Origin:||USA|